The Importance of Foundational Phonics Skills for Elementary School Students

 One case where this can happen is with reading instruction.
 Research has found that 30% of students do not automatically learn how to read with traditional instruction.
 This means 30% of students have to be re-taught reading if they are originally taught with traditional instruction.

 In order for that 30% of students to learn how to read correctly the first time they are taught—you should use step-by-step, multisensory explicit phonics instruction when teaching kindergarten students how to read.
-Research has found this type of instruction to be crucial to the success of the 30% of students that do not naturally learn to read and it is beneficial for ALL students.
+Research has found this type of structured literacy instruction to be crucial to the success of the 30% of students that do not naturally learn to read and it is beneficial for ALL students.
 This is because effective phonics instruction helps students better understand the English language and build a solid reading foundation.

 The type of instruction you use when teaching your kindergarten students has the potential to create lasting effects that will impact each student throughout their life.
 The largest benefit to effective phonics instruction on the kindergarten level is the prevention of reading intervention in the future.
 The benefit of preventing reading intervention is much more valuable than it is often credited.
 By providing students with effective phonics instruction from the beginning of their education, teachers provide students with a solid reading foundation, spurred learning, and self confidence.